 When a pressure sensitive-adhesive is applied to a plasticized material, the plasticizer in the material will migrate into the adhesive.
 Since plasticizer adds flexibility and softness, it does the same to the adhesive, changing the performance characteristics of the adhesive tape.
 The plasticizer often softens the adhesive to such an extent that the adhesive just turns to “goo” and loses all of its properties.
 This plasticizer migration and loss of adhesive performance is what makes bonding to plasticized materials so difficult.

-There’s no stopping plasticizer from migrating into the adhesive, but acrylic adhesives can be modified so there’s little or no noticeable change in the performance.
+There’s no stopping plasticizer from migrating into the adhesive, but acrylic adhesives can be modified so there is little or no noticeable change in the performance.
 Special monomers are co-polymerized to produce a cross-linked structure in the adhesive, which helps to reduce or slow down the plasticizer migration and help the adhesive maintain performance.
 If you have a tape application involving plasticized material, contact your adhesive tape supplier and ask for a plasticizer-tolerant adhesive.

-For more information see the links below.
+For more information, visit the links below: